MrRazamataz/MCRewards-Discord-Bot/README.md

 ## Planned:
 [ ] A method to protect against spam leveling up.
+[ ] An easy way for admins to add reward commands.

 Let me know of suggestions by creating an issue in the Github issues TAB.

+## Compatibility:
+It is compatibile with every server software that offers support for rcon.
+Just fill out the info in `config.json`.
+It runs commands with the players username that is stored in `accountdata.json`.
+The commands currently can only be edited in the code (it's quite simple) in `reward.py`.